Standard Life outlook muddied by British pension rule changes

 "We do not know how many are going to go into (pension) drawdown," Matthews said.

-Shore Capital analyst Eamonn Flanagan described the statement as cautiously upbeat, reiterating his "hold" recommendation on the stock, while Gordon Aitken of RBC Capital said he expected Standard Life to be less hurt by falling sales of invididual and bulk annuities than rivals Legal & General and Friends Life.

-Standard Life's net inflows were 4.3 billion pounds ($6.94 billion) in the first nine months, with assets under administration from continuing operations rising to 290 billion pounds from 237.6 billion pounds a year ago, the company said in Wednesday's trading update.
+Standard Life's net inflows were 4.3 billion pounds ($6.94 billion) in the third quarter, with assets under administration from continuing operations ring to 290 billion pounds from 237.6 billion pounds a year ago, the company said in Wednesday's trading update.

 Quarterly sales of UK annuities plunged 67 percent year on year, with sales this year down 55 percent, sending the company's shares down nearly 2 percent to 379 pence in early trading.